mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 layout: article
 ---

+Just as it's important for MailChimp content to have a consistent voice, it's also important to adhere to consistent rules of grammar and mechanics.
+This section will lay out MailChimp's house style, which applies to all of our content unless otherwise noted in this guide.

 ## Basics

 **Write for all readers.** Some people will read every word you write.
 Others will just scan.
 Help everyone read better by grouping related ideas together and using descriptive headers and subheaders.